First International Workshop on Temporal Analytics

 Paper submission must be in English.
 All papers will be double-blind reviewed by the Program Committee based on technical quality, relevance to data mining, originality, significance, and clarity.
 All paper submissions will be handled electronically.
 Papers that do not comply with the Submission Policy will be rejected without review.

 Each submitted paper must include an abstract up to 200 words and be between 6-12 single-spaced pages with 10pt font size (including references, appendices, etc.).
 Authors must use Springer LNCS/LNAI manuscript submission guidelines for their submissions.
 All papers must be submitted electronically through the CMT paper submission system in PDF format only.
 Supplementary material may be submitted as a separate PDF file, but reviewers are not obligated to consider this, and your manuscript should, therefore, stand on its own merits without any supplementary material.
 Supplementary material will not be published in the proceedings.
 Each accepted paper will be invited to propose a camera ready version of their article taking into account the reviewers recommendations.
+The accepted submissions will be published in the Lecture Notes in Artificial Intelligence (Springer LNAI) proceedings (past PAKDD workshops, example1, example2).

 The submitted papers must not be previously published anywhere but may be under consideration by any other conference or journal during the workshop review process.
 Submitting a paper to the conference means that if the paper was accepted, at least one author will complete the regular registration and attend the workshop to present the paper.